What is the Bookcamp & Writing Retreat?

 The Bookcamp & Writing Retreat are open to writers working in any genre intent on preparing a long-form work-in-progress for publication ready to receive honest and forthright advice on their work.
 Space is limited; an application process is required.

-A completed manuscript is not necessary, and the NIP staff will work with a writer at any stage of the creative process from initial novel idea development to polished first draft.
-Discounts are available to members of the Chicago Writers Association and the Chippewa Valley Writers Guild.
+A completed manuscript is not necessary.
+The NIP staff will work with a writer at any stage of the creative process from initial novel idea development to polished first draft.

 The single registration fee covers all expenses: room, board, instructional classes and materials, one-on-one sessions, and customized advice from published professionals.
 (However, any spa services are optional on your own dime and time!)